HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 ### ECal geometry

 `TubeLayerPhiEtaCaloTool` is used for detectors like simple ECal.
 It expects cylindrical layers of active volume and phi-eta segmentation.
+Phi-eta segmentation is required to be such that all eta/phi identifiers are non-negative (to do so, use segmentation offsets).
 The number of cells is calculated taking each active layer and checking how many phi and eta bins exist (number of phi bins is the same for all layers).
 The number of all active layers is searched in the geometry by given name.
 > Note.
 Temporarily it is possible to use MergeLayer algorithm which does decrease the total number of existing layers (in cell IDs) without changing the geometry.
 Hence it is necessary to specify how many active volumes exist (disabling the look-up of active layers in geometry).

 ### HCal geometry